-Natural Heritage System: The system mapped and issued by the Province in by the Township as part of this Plan that is comprised of the Greenlands Designation and Environmental Protection Designation. accordance with this Plan or the Growth Plan.
+Natural Heritage System: The system mapped by the Township as part of this Plan that is comprised of the Greenlands Designation and Environmental Protection Designation.

 On-farm Diversified Uses: means uses that are secondary to the principal agricultural use of the property, and are limited in area.
 On-farm diversified uses include, but are not limited to, home occupations, home industries, agri-tourism uses, ground mounted solar and uses that produce value-added agricultural products.